-This policy responds to the cultural diversity of NSW.
+This policy responds to the cultural, linguistic and religious diversity of NSW.
 It commits schools to providing opportunities that enable all students to achieve equitable education and social outcomes and participate successfully in our culturally diverse society.

 - 1.Objectives - Policy statement

-Students who are learning English as an additional language or dialect (EAL/D) are provided with appropriate support to develop their English language and literacy skills so that they are able to fully participate in schooling and achieve equitable educational outcomes.
+Schools provide programs that enable students learning English as an additional language or dialect (EAL/D) to develop their English language and literacy skills so that they are able to fully participate in schooling and achieve equitable educational outcomes.

-Schools, through differentiated curriculum and specific teaching and learning programs, will address the learning needs of students from culturally and linguistically diverse backgrounds requiring specific support.
+Schools deliver differentiated curriculum and targeted teaching and learning programs to address the specific learning and wellbeing needs of students from culturally diverse backgrounds, including newly arrived and refugee students.

-Schools will promote positive community relations through effective communication with parents and community members from diverse cultural, linguistic and religious backgrounds and by encouraging their active engagement in the life of the school.
+Schools promote positive community relations through effective communication with parents and community members from diverse cultural, linguistic and religious backgrounds and by providing opportunities for their active engagement in the life of the school.

 - 2.Audience and applicability

-This policy applies to all staff employed in NSW Public Schools portfolio including schools, Educational Services teams and State Offices.
+This policy applies to all staff working in NSW Public Schools including NSW government schools, Educational Services teams and State Office.
 It also applies to students who attend NSW Government schools and has implications for each school community.

 The cultural, linguistic and religious diversity of NSW is reflected in its students, staff and school communities.
 Approximately one third of all students in NSW Government schools come from language backgrounds other than English, both overseas and Australian born.
 These students speak over 230 different languages and hold a range of religious and spiritual beliefs.

 The Multicultural NSW Act (2000) recognises and values the cultural, linguistic and religious diversity of NSW.
-Under the Act, Multicultural NSW is legislated to act across government and across the whole community to promote and foster social harmony, and to maximise the benefits of cultural diversity.
+Under the Act, Multicultural NSW is legislated to act across government and across the whole community to promote diverse, cohesive and harmonious multicultural society with mutual respect for and understanding of cultural diversity.

-The Principles of Multiculturalism contained within the Multicultural NSW Act (2000) provide the framework for the implementation of the Multicultural Education Policy.
+The Multicultural principles contained within the Multicultural NSW Act (2000) provide the framework for the implementation of the Multicultural Education Policy.